Republic of Vietnam Marine Division: 1972

 In late October 1972 the ARVN and Marines began attacks north of Quảng Trị to try to regain positions along the south bank of the Cam Lộ/Cửa Việt River.
 The attacks were met with stiff PAVN resistance and were stopped at the Thạch Hãn River.
 A further attack from the coast by the Marines in November made limited gains.
 By the end of 1972 the Marines and ARVN occupied positions 5 km south of the river.
 As the ongoing peace negotiations would soon lead to a ceasefire, the South Vietnamese Joint General Staff (JGS) sought the most advantageous battlefield positions possible and so ordered a further effort to regain the south bank of the Cam Lộ/Cửa Việt River.
 On 15 January 1973 planning began for a final assault on Cửa Việt.
 A special combined unit called Task Force Tango was organized, consisting of the 3rd, 4th and 5th Marine Battalions and elements of the 1st Armored Brigade.
-The task force was put under the command of Colonel Nguyen Thanh Tri, Deputy Commander of the Division.
+The task force was put under the command of Colonel Nguyen Thanh Tri, Deputy commander of the Division.
 The operation began at 06:55 on 26 January with Task Force Tango advancing in two columns.
 Besides ARVN firepower, twelve B-52 bombers from the US Air Force and naval gunfire of the United States Seventh Fleet was used to soften the PAVN-occupied Cửa Việt Base and hinder PAVN reinforcements.
 The PAVN put up fierce resistance to the attack, destroying 26 M-48s and M-113s with AT-3 missiles and shooting down two Republic of Vietnam Air Force planes with SA-7 missiles.
 At 01:45 on 28 January the Marines made a final assault and by 07:00 had broken through the PAVN lines to recapture the base.
 At 08:00 in accordance with the Paris Peace Accords the ceasefire came into effect and the US stopped all support for Task Force Tango.
 On the evening of 29 January, the PAVN launched a counterattack against Task Force Tango, and by the next day had succeeded in cutting off its lines of communication and began bombarding the encircled Marines.
 A Republic of Vietnam Navy LCM was destroyed as it tried to resupply the Marines.
 The Marines attempted to break out on the early morning of 31 January and the PAVN recaptured the base.
 South Vietnamese losses were recorded as 40 casualties and 20 armored vehicles destroyed in the battle between 28 and 31 January.

-In 1972 President Thiệu finally moved General Khang out of the Division which he had commanded since February 1964, transferring him to a nebulous "special assistant" post under General Cao Văn Viên on the Joint General Staff and replacing him with General Bui The Lan.
+In 1972 Thiệu finally moved General Khang out of the Division which he had commanded since February 1964, transferring him to a nebulous "special assistant" post under General Cao Văn Viên on the JGS and replacing him with General Bui The Lan.